stefanolande/YSFBMDirect/README.md

 ### Show the currenct DG-ID with the callsign
 If you set `show_dgid_callsign: true`, the callsign of an incoming transmission will include the current DG-ID, for example `91/N1ABC`.
-It is useful to remember the Talk Group, you are currently on.
+It is useful to remember the Talk Group you are currently on.

 ## Acknowledgements